From Biobank to breakthroughs

 With new advances in molecular biology the team will further investigate brain cancers, revealing the underlying cause of the disease and beginning to balance the risks of different treatments more effectively to perhaps prevent late effects.
 The biobanked brain tumour samples combined with detailed clinical data provide a powerful population-based tool to study brain cancer, and the team will use this to uncover genetic and epigenetic factors that underpin the development of treatment side effects.

-The ALCCRF Chair, Ron Skeem OAM said the Foundation recognised the significance of the Paediatric Brain Tumour Biobank and were attracted by the possibility to have a real impact on cancer care for children.
+The ALCCRF Chair, Ron Skeen OAM said the Foundation recognised the significance of the Paediatric Brain Tumour Biobank and were attracted by the possibility to have a real impact on cancer care for children.

 鈥淲e鈥檙e very excited about what the outcomes might be - it鈥檚 why we get involved.鈥